Kerwood/the-pirate-cove/README.md

  - traefik.example.org

 Traefik will get certificates for the provides domain names.
 At the bottom of the `.env` file you will find the the `STAGING_ENVIRONMENT` variable.
-As long as you are testing the setup keep this variable, it will trigger the staging environment at Lets Encrypt.
+As long as you are testing the setup, keep this variable, it will trigger the staging environment at Lets Encrypt.
 If you keep tesing on production you will hit the rate limit and get temprary banned.
-When you are ready for production, just uncomment the line. `acme.json` is the file where Traefik keeps its certificates.
+When you are ready for production, just uncomment the line. `acme.json` is the file where Traefik keeps all its certificates.
 Should you choose to create the `acme.json`file your self, remember to `chmod` it `600`.